InnerSourceCommons/InnerSourcePatterns/start-as-experiment.md

 - In case of success, the data gathered during the experiment will allow managers to make a longer lasting commitment to InnerSource.

-Participants in the InnerSource experiment are conscious of the fact that they have to prove to management that InnerSource yields the promised benefits.
-It will therefore help to focus work on those activites which provide the most and most demonstrable value thus increasing the chances of success.
+Participants in the InnerSource experiment are now conscious of the fact that they have to prove to management that InnerSource yields the promised benefits.
+It will therefore help to focus work on those activites which provide the most demonstrable value thus increasing the chances of success.

-Finally, starting as an experiment makes it much easier to bend and adapt the existing processes and rules before you break them.
+Finally, starting as an experiment makes it much easier to sidestep regulations and forces such as tool and process policies which could decrease the chances of success.

 # Related Patterns